Best Wineries in Niagara on the Lake, lettering with a winery in the background through a window

 Restaurant: Yes, it’s called Kitchen 76 and serves lunch and dinner (menus here)

 Two Sisters is a gorgeous, classy and upscale Niagara on the Lake winery.
-For the longest time, I never visited any new wineries because I always felt drawn to coming back to Two Sisters.
+For the longest time, I never visited any new wineries because I always kept coming back to Two Sisters.
 The interior of the winery and the labels on their labels have an elegant, frilly design.
-Their vineyards and their building have such an elegant atmosphere.
+Their vineyards and their building have such an upscale atmosphere, and the view of the vineyards is gorgeous, with the mature trees, and the forest line behind them.

 inside of two sisters winery